mikeThurmond/parse-and-sort/README.md

 ## Assumptions
 The formatting of the input text includes the following:

-      * headers included (like a csv file).
+      *headers included (like a csv file).
-      * properly formatted input in this order (LastName FirstName Gender FavoriteColor DateOfBirth).
+      *properly formatted input in this order (LastName FirstName Gender FavoriteColor DateOfBirth).
-      * \n at end of line.
+      *\n at end of line.

 I am outputting all three outputs to the command line

 Post input is a single line formatted like this: “LastName FirstName Gender FavoriteColor DateOfBirth”

-GET routes return same logic and assignment console output
+GET routes return same data as each respective console output

 ## Options